The Power of Choice

 Choosing What’s Helpful

-Alright, so time has passed.
-And though time can be a useful tool for shifting perspective, an even better tool than time is when you use the power of choice.
-When I remember that I have the power of choice and then actively choose my orientation to this event, I see how I can choose what is most helpful to believe.
+Okay, fast forward.
+Let’s say some time has passed.
+The shock has worn off a little.
+Yes, time can be a useful tool for shifting perspective, but an even better tool than time is when you use the power of choice.
+When you remember that you have the power of choice and then actively choose your orientation to this event, you see how you can choose what is most helpful to believe.

 Well, it might be helpful to the inner victim – you know, to keep it alive and all.
 It loves to see the glass as half empty, and it loves to play the blame game.